Last Lightning Strike Near Me — How to Find It

 2. Mobile app with GPS

-Lightning Tracker for iOS uses device GPS to query the GOES-19 GLM feed for the nearest detected flash.
+Lightning Tracker uses device GPS to query NOAA GOES East/West GLM data for the nearest recent optical-flash detection.
 The result includes:

 • Distance in miles and kilometres